Combinatorics of double cosets and fundamental domains for the subgroups of the modular group: Algorithms for congruence subgroups

-The algorithm is based on the obvious observation: whenever a group acts on a totally ordered set, one can easily construct the quotient -- just take the smallest element in each orbit.
+In sections~\ref{repg0}-\ref{repg1g} we saw how to construct, for $G$ equal to one of the classical congruence subgroups $\Gamma_0(N), \Gamma^0(N), \Gamma_1(N), \Gamma^1(N), \Gamma(N)$, the set $G\setminus \Gamma$ and the right action of $\Gamma$ on it.
+We will now explain how to use this data to obtain, for an arbitrary finite index subgroup $G\subset\Gamma$, the graph $\Xc(G)$, additionally assuming that $G\setminus\Gamma$ is well ordered (equivalently, totally ordered).
+Observe that whenever a group acts on a well-ordered set, one can easily construct the quotient set -- just take the smallest element in each orbit.